Parsnip is most often cooked in soups and gratin and less often in stir fries or sautés. I personally very much like the taste of sautéed parsnip.

 If cooking time is kept short, I quite enjoy a more flavoursome fried taste with a reasonable level of intact nutrients.

 There’s one thing I can never get enough of is scrambled tofu.
-And no MoFo would be complete with some delicious scramble tofu for a Saturday brunch!
+And no Saturday brunch would be complete with some delicious scramble tofu!

 - Heat oil in a non-stick fry pan.
 Add onions.
 Cook for a few minutes.

 - Add in parsnips.
 Cook for 3 minutes.

 - Coarsely mash tofu with a fork.

 - Add in the tofu.
 Stir and cook until tofu begins to lightly brown (about 10 minutes).

 - Add chilies and black bean sauce.
 Sprinkle with dried thyme.

 - Add diced tomatoes.
 Cook for 2 minutes.